open-amos/dashboard/pages/index.md

   - stages: dimensions/stages.sql
   - regions: dimensions/regions.sql
   - countries: dimensions/countries.sql
-  - exposure_ts: metrics/exposure_ts.sql
-  - industry_current_breakdown: metrics/industry_current_breakdown.sql
+  - exposure_forecasts: metrics/exposure_forecasts.sql
-  - region_current_breakdown: metrics/region_current_breakdown.sql
+  - exposure_current_breakdown: metrics/exposure_current_breakdown.sql
 ---

 Welcome to the Acme Capital's dashboard!
 Acme Capital is a fictional private equity and private credit firm.
 This dashboard is a showcase of the AMOS data platform, showing how it can be used to connect and model your private markets data.